carlymagiera/kickstarter-analysis/README.md

 ![line graph](resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 In this challenge most of the difficulties I encountered were due to typos.
-For example, on in the Outcomes Bases on Goals spreadsheet I has mistyped 'successful' in the equations in column B. However, I quickly noticed that the numbers I was getting did not make sense, so I knew to go back and review my equations and was able to eliminate the typo.
+For example, in the Outcomes Bases on Goals spreadsheet I has mistyped 'successful' in the equations in column B. However, I quickly noticed that the numbers I was getting did not make sense, so I knew to go back and review my equations and was able to eliminate the typo.
 I also ran into a challenge when the graph made for Outcomes based on Goal did not match the example.
 I was able to determine I was missing a data point.
-To solve this, I inserted a row into my table for the 30000 to 34999 range, which I accidentally missed the first time.
+To solve this, I inserted a row into my table for the 30000 to 34999 range, which I accidentally missed when I was first creating to table.

 ## Results